tabbzi/LnzLive/GUIDE.md

 ## Custom textures

-Custom bmp files can be loaded from local storage.
-There's no way to add these via the interface at the moment, but you can do it manually if you're using the Windows exe.
+Custom BMP files can be loaded from local storage by clicking "Add File".
+You can also add BMP files directly for LnzLive to access from your file system.
 Go to %APPDATA%/Godot/app_userdata/PetzRendering/resources/textures (you may have to create this folder).
 Copy your textures directly into this folder, without subfolders.
 Relaunch LnzLive.
 If your textures have been loaded correctly, you will see them if you expand the Local Textures part of the filetree in the left panel.

 Apply textures as normal in the LNZ data.
 LnzLive doesn't care about the full filepath, only the filename.